50+ [REAL-TIME] Automation Anywhere Interview Questions and Answers

 Ans:

-45. Can you explain how to use RESTful APIs in automation scripts?
+45. What is the process for utilizing RESTful APIs in automation scripts?

 Ans:

-To use RESTful APIs in automation scripts, you typically start by identifying the endpoints you need to interact with.
-Then, you can use a scripting language like Python or JavaScript along with libraries like requests (Python) or Axios (JavaScript) to send HTTP requests to these endpoints.
-You can handle responses, extract data, and perform validations as needed.
-Authentication may also be necessary, which can be managed through various methods such as API keys or OAuth tokens.
+To use RESTful APIs in automation scripts, start by identifying the endpoints to interact with.
+A scripting language like Python or JavaScript, along with libraries such as ‘requests’ (Python) or ‘Axios’ (JavaScript), can be used to send HTTP requests to these endpoints.
+Responses are handled, data is extracted, and validations are performed as needed.
+Authentication may also be necessary, managed through methods such as API keys or OAuth tokens.

 46. What are a few well-known test automation frameworks?